SiboSeale/SiboSeale/README.md

 ## Hi there, I'm Sibongile! 👋

-- 🔭 I am a junior Data Analyst with experience in business intelligence and logistics operations.
+- 🔭 I am a Data Analyst with experience in business intelligence and logistics operations.
 - 🌱 Skilled in SQL, Python (Pandas, NumPy, Matplotlib, Seaborn), and Power BI, with a focus on building dashboards, writing queries, and developing data flows that ensure accurate and consistent reporting.
 Passionate about turning data into actionable insights to support decision-making.

 🌟 Current Projects: